dicarlolab/imagenet/README.md

 A python module containing both a full imagenet dataset object conforming to skdata standards, and various related subsets.

-For now, installing requires you have

-This folder:
-~/.skdata
+This folder will be created when using datasets:
+~/.skdata/imagenet/images

 Which is where the images will be cached locally

 Under the hood, this initial version uses rsync to download files from a folder on mh17

-This means you must configure your username to have passwordless ssh into mh17 for downloading images to work
+This means _you must configure your username to have passwordless ssh into mh17_ for downloading images to work

 Eventually this will be updated to use MongoDB on dicarloX